lucisaldanha/Startup_landing_page_simple/README.md

 ### `Objective`

-Create a Responsive Webpage using Bootstrap toolkit
+Create a Responsive Webpage using Bootstrap toolkit.

 ### `State we are at`